cylondata/twister2/docs/docs/examples/multistage/multistage_examples.md

-# Multi Stage Example
+# Multistage Example

-Multi stage example refers we have one or more intermediate tasks in between the source and sink task.
+Multistage example refers to one or more intermediate tasks between the source and sink task.

 ## Batch Tasks